-Duty of care arises when there is an obligation to care for a person in circumstances where injury could occur as a result of a person’s conduct.
+A duty of care arises when there is an obligation to care for a person in circumstances where injury could occur as a result of a person’s conduct.
 The doctor/patient relationship is a recognised category in which a duty of care exists.
-In some cases, a hospital will be liable if its staff injure a patient, even if the hospital was not negligent.
+In some cases, a hospital will be liable if its staff injure a patient, even if the hospital itself was not negligent.

-If the medical provider failed to do what a reasonable person practising in the same field would have done, that is called a breach of duty.
+If the medical provider failed to do what a reasonable person practicing in the same field would have done, this establishes a breach of duty of care.
 It may be challenging to prove negligence if a doctor has complied with a generally-accepted standard within a particular area of expertise – or with the standard of a reasonable person practising in the same specialty.
-The alleged negligent conduct is assessed at the time of the incident by the medical authority available.
-Expert medical evidence guides the court.
-Behaviour that is irrational, no matter how readily accepted, is also not tolerated by the court.
+The alleged negligent conduct is assessed at the time of the incident with reference to peer accepted standards.
+Expert medical evidence guides the court in determining this question of law.

-Duty of care failures can happen in every medical field, such as obstetrics, gynaecology and paediatrics.
+It is also possible to claim for some incidents which occur during surgery and emergency treatment.
+Medical negligence cases can arise in every medical field, such as obstetrics, gynaecology and paediatrics.
 Additionally, cosmetic surgery can result in problems for patients.

-If your case relates to a doctor or medical professional, a specialist medical negligence lawyer will be a critical factor in the pursuit of a fair outcome
+If your case relates to a doctor or medical professional, a specialist medical negligence lawyer will be a critical factor in the success of your case.